typemiguel/WalnutiQ/WalnutiQ/README.md

 WalnutiQ
 ========
-Hi and welcome to the WalnutiQ, a brain model.MARK_II simulation in Java!
-The GOAL of this repository is store the code that would allow a 10 year old to understand the brain in it's entirety and allow a real-time human brain simulation.
-If you are interested in understanding a machine no human fully understands please visit www.walnutiq.com for more information :)
+Hi and welcome to the WalnutiQ, a human brain model simulation in Java!
+The goal of this repository is store the code that would allow a 10 year old to understand the brain in it's entirety and allow a real-time human brain simulation.
+If you are interested the only requirement is passion and a readiness to fail.
+Please visit www.walnutiq.com for more information :)

-Here you will find classes that allow you to build a brain model.MARK_II (currently the second version called MARK II), train it on data, view it's activity as text and visual output, and test it's ability to recognize objects.
+Here you will find classes that allow you to build a brain model (currently the second version called MARK II), train it on data, view it's activity as text and visual output, and test it's ability to recognize objects.
 All of the code here supports modeling of the human brain at a high level of abstraction